anoop901/advent-of-code/README.md

 ## Running a challenge

-There is a `main.ts` and `input.txt` inside each of the day subdirectories in each year.
-Each `main.ts` file can be executed from the repository root with `npx ts-node`.
-It accepts the input file on standard input.
-For example, to run the 2020 day 1 challenge:
+`cd` to the repository root.
+For example, to run 2020 day 14's challenge, run:

 ```
-npx ts-node 2020/day01/main.ts < 2020/day01/input.txt
+./run_challenge -y 2020 -d 14
 ```

 The program will print two numbers, which are the answers to each part,